Plum softball has tools to get clear playoff hurdle | Trib HSSN

 Freshman Dani Pick also could see time at pitcher but likely will be the team’s starting catcher.

-Seniors Ashley Polakovc, Jaralyn Kinkaid and Maura Marston return to the starting lineup.
+Seniors Ashley Polakovic, Jaralyn Kinkaid and Maura Marston return to the starting lineup.

 “(Polakovic) was the leader of our infield last year,” DiLonardo said.
 “We voted her most valuable defensive player.
-She’s gong to bring that this year.
+She’s going to bring that this year.
 She’s looked really good in practice.”

 The Mustangs will have to navigate a tough section again.
 Last year, the three other playoff qualifiers from Plum’s section — Armstrong, Indiana and Franklin Regional — advanced from the first round.
 Armstrong reached the WPIAL and PIAA title games.